Muphet/Party-Finder/README.md

 ## Suggestions and bugs

-Please create an issue and describe with as much details possible what is it that you want to suggest or are having troubles with.
+Create an issue and describe with as much details possible what is it that you want to suggest or are having troubles with.
 Please note that i am a single developer working on this project so issues might take a while to be addressed.

 ## Communication Channels